Are name tags at work allowed under GDPR?

 Exceptions to the rules

-Because I run my own business, I don’t wear a name tag.
-But when I attend a conference, I often receive a badge with my name.
-Both my first and last name are displayed, often in addition to my company’s name.
+I run my own business, so I don’t wear a name tag.
+But at conferences, I often receive a badge with my full name and sometimes even my company name printed on it.

-This means I should have refused the name tag you see in the picture above.
-I was not a speaker at this particular conference, just a visitor.
-And I didn’t mind for this conference, but it is a good topic to think about.
-If you don’t want your full name visible on a body tag, you don’t have to wear it.
+In hindsight, I could have refused the name tag in the photo above.
+I wasn’t a speaker, just a visitor.
+I didn’t mind it at that moment, but it’s worth thinking about.
+If you prefer not to show your full name on a name tag, you have the right to decline.

 Do you wear a name tag at work?
-And if yes, is your full name visible?
+And do you think name tags at work are allowed in your situation?

 Greetings,